 Inspired by art in its many forms, Dale Chihuly isn’t just an art creator — he’s also an art collector.
 While that revelation may conjure up images of a Venetian-style palace filled with sketches by Degas and sculptures from medieval times (like the Isabella Stewart Gardner Museum in Boston), replace those visions in your mind with everyday objects.

-Chihuly’s collections include everyday items like Christmas tree ornaments, bottle openers, and musical instruments, especially accordions.
+Chihuly’s collections include ordinary items like Christmas tree ornaments, bottle openers, and musical instruments, especially accordions.
 And, if you visit the Chihuly Garden and Glass Museum at the base of the Space Needle in Seattle, you’ll see many of his bottle openers and accordions on display in and around the cafe.

 Frequently Asked Questions about Dale Chihuly